cbor-wg/cddl-more-control/draft-ietf-cbor-cddl-more-control.md

-The present document defines a number of additional generally application control operators for text conversion (Bytes, Integers, JSON), operations on text, and deterministic encoding.
+The present document defines a number of additional generally application control operators for text conversion (Bytes, Integers, JSON, Printf-style formatting), operations on text, and deterministic encoding.

 <!--
 [^status]